 The Texas Department of Labor laws follow the federal regulations on overtime set by the Fair Labor Standards Act.
 Under the FLSA, some workers can be exempted from overtime pay, however, those workers must fit the criteria the FLSA sets out for exemption.
 For those employees who are not exempt, overtime pay should be one and one half times the amount of an employee’s regular pay.
 Texas laws also apply to employment subject to the FLSA.
 In cases where both the FLSA and state law apply, the law setting the higher standards and most favorable to the employee must be observed.

 The Texas Department of Labor laws also provide employees with information on how to file a claim against an employer who they believe is treating them unfairly and not following the labor laws.
 While the Department of Labor can help an employee file a claim against their employer, it is recommended that employees retain a lawyer to help them with their claim.

 Have questions about your own situation?
 Contact us and we can give you more information and review your specific circumstances.
-You can submit your information using the convenient case-evaluation-form, send an email or call Michael Lore.
+You can also submit your information using our convenient case-evaluation-form by clicking the button below, or call 866-559-0400.